richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 Standards.
 IETF activities are organized into working groups (WGs).
 This document describes the guidelines and procedures for formation and operation of IETF working groups.
-It also describes the formal relationship between IETF participants WG and the Internet Engineering Steering Group (IESG) and the basic duties of IETF participants, including WG Chairs, WG participants, and IETF Area Directors.
+It also describes the formal relationship among IETF participants, WG participants,and the Internet Engineering Steering Group (IESG) and the basic duties of IETF participants, including WG Chairs, WG participants, and IETF Area Directors.